ynput/OpenPype/README.md

 Introduction
 ------------

 Open-source pipeline for visual effects and animation built on top of the [Avalon](https://getavalon.github.io/) framework, expanding it with extra features and integrations.
-OpenPype connects your DCCs, asset database, project management and time tracking into a single system.
+AYON connects your DCCs, asset database, project management and time tracking into a single system.
 It has a tight integration with [ftrack](https://www.ftrack.com/en/), but can also run independently or be integrated into a different project management solution.

-OpenPype provides a robust platform for your studio, without the worry of a vendor lock.
+AYON provides a robust platform for your studio, without the worry of a vendor lock.
 You will always have full access to the source-code and your project database will run locally or in the cloud of your choice.

-To get all the information about the project, go to [OpenPype.io](http://openpype.io)
+To get all the information about the project, go to [AYON.io](https://ayon.ynput.io)

 Requirements
 ------------

 We aim to closely follow [**VFX Reference Platform**](https://vfxplatform.com/)

-OpenPype is written in Python 3 with specific elements still running in Python2 until all DCCs are fully updated.
+AYON is written in Python 3 with specific elements still running in Python2 until all DCCs are fully updated.
 To see the list of those, that are not quite there yet, go to [VFX Python3 tracker](https://vfxpy.com/)

-The main things you will need to run and build OpenPype are:
+The main things you will need to run and build AYON are:

 - **Terminal** in your OS
     - PowerShell 5.0+ (Windows)
     - Bash (Linux)
 - [**Python 3.9.6**](#python) or higher
-- [**MongoDB**](#database) (needed only for local development)

 It can be built and ran on all common platforms.
 We develop and test on the following: